 RSUs, or Restricted Stock Units, are a form of compensation offered by employers to employees.
 They are company shares that are restricted, meaning that you can’t sell them right away.
 Instead, you will be given shares that vest over time.
 When you accept RSUs, they will come with a vesting schedule.
 Often, you’ll see vesting schedules that span 3+ years.
 This schedule will show how many shares will vest on which dates.
 Typically, there will be one day per year and each of those days will be a year apart.
 On that date you are given those shares at the price of the stock that day.
 They have no tangible value until the vesting date.
 If you leave the company before the vesting date that means you walk away from this future compensation.

-The value of RSUs in your compensation package depend on a few things: the number of shares offered, how well the stock is projected to do and the vesting schedule.
+The value of your RSU package depend on a few things: the number of shares offered, how well the stock is projected to do and the vesting schedule.

 How Much Are Your RSUs Are Worth When Granted?

 To understand the current dollar amount of your restricted stock options multiply the number of RSUs by the stock price the day it is granted.
 When considering a job offer with RSUs, they may provide a dollar amount for RSUs.
 If you are provided a dollar amount, that means your RSU package will originally be worth that amount no matter what the stock price is.
 The day the RSU package is granted, you’ll know how many shares equate to that dollar amount.

 How Well Do You Think The Stock Will Perform?